Life Values to Teach Our Kids in Dark Times

 These days, when shit hits the fan, we press the pause button.
 Then, we reflect on where, we, ourselves went wrong.
-If we can teach our kids the importance of self-reflection and focus on improving our own characters to become better, more understanding and gratuitous - we all might just stop blaming all our life's problems on the world and look within ourselves for answers.
+If we can teach our kids the importance of self-reflection and focusing on improving our own characters to become better, more understanding and gratuitous – we all might just stop blaming all our life’s problems on the world and look within ourselves for answers.

 Open communication must also always involve words of encouragement, positivity and praise.
 People want to hear what they did right and good so that they continue doing so.
 Let’s encourage and praise – kids and adults alike – so that everyone enjoys doing more good.

-Proper upraising and communications starts with our parenting; we are, potentially, the root of all things good and bad and we need to show our kids that they can talk to us.
+Proper upraising and communications starts with our parenting; we are, potentially, the root of all things good and bad and we need to show our kids that they CAN talk to us.
 That we will listen.
 We will walk in their shoes.
 We will understand.
 And we will offer our wholehearted support.

 2. TREAT OTHERS HOW YOU WOULD WANT TO BE TREATED

-Let's teach our kids to make an effort to respect even the unrespectable.
+Let’s teach our kids to make an effort to respect even the unrespectable.
 If we can keep in mind that everyone is on a journey in life and that we each have our own struggles and a story to tell.
-Let's be open-minded like HONY and keep in mind that every person is fighting their own battle and what we see at first impression shows nothing of the beauty that lies below.
+Let’s be open-minded like HONY and keep in mind that every person is fighting their own battle and what we see at first impression is nothing like the beauty that lies below.

 3. REMEMBER: THIS TOO, SHALL PASS